-- The value of the estate is over the Inheritance Tax threshold, and the estate is still earning a regular income where there are complicated taxes due.
+- The value of the estate is over the Inheritance Tax threshold and the estate is still earning a regular income where there are complicated taxes due.
+The threshold for the 2020/21 tax year is £325,000.

 - The deceased died without a will, and it’s a complicated estate to administer.